RoboCup-SPL/GameController/README.md

 - On Windows, Swing windows are only displayed correctly scaled on HiDPI displays if Java 9 is used.
 However then, their initial position is wrong.

-- The TeamCommunicationMonitor does not work in windowed mode (i.e. without `--gsv`) on Java 9.

 - In GameStateVisualizer mode, the TeamCommunicationMonitor only opens on an external display by default if the external display is located on the right side of the primary display.